EXUSI4I/node-monitoring/README.md

-# Distributed Task Management System
+# Node Health Checking and Monitoring System

 This project demonstrates a basic distributed task management system where a main computer (server) assigns tasks to worker computers (clients), checks and monitors their health status.